 We serve a diverse array of customers across a variety of industries, organizational sizes and geographies.
-For the year ended December 31, 2021, over 2.0 million customers in more than 150 countries licensed revenue-generating content, with approximately 37%, 33% and 30% of revenue coming from customers in North America, Europe and the rest of the world, respectively.
-Our top 25 customers in the aggregate accounted for less than 7% of our revenue in 2021.
+For the year ended December 31, 2022, over 2.3 million customers in more than 150 countries licensed revenue-generating content, with approximately 43%, 29% and 28% of revenue coming from customers in North America, Europe and the rest of the world, respectively.
+Our top 25 customers in the aggregate accounted for less than 10% of our revenue in 2022.
 Our customers are typically classified among three categories, as follows:

 - Corporate Professionals and Organizations.
 Marketing and communications professionals incorporate licensed content in the work they produce for their organizational or clients' business communications.
-Whether providing graphic design, web design, interactive design, advertising, public relations, communications or marketing materials, these professional users and teams support organizations of various sizes including the largest global agencies, large not-for-profit organizations and Fortune 500 companies. - Media and Broadcast Companies.
+Whether providing graphic design, web design, interactive design, advertising, public relations, communications or marketing materials, these professional users and teams support organizations of various sizes including the largest global agencies, large not-for-profit organizations and Fortune 500 companies.
+These customers may also utilize our content library, through our Computer Vision offering, to train their AI models. - Media and Broadcast Companies.
 Media organizations and professionals incorporate licensed content into their work, which includes digital publications, newspapers, books, magazines, television and film, as well as to market their products effectively.
 Our media and broadcast users range from independent bloggers to multi-national publishing, broadcast and production organizations. - Small and Medium-Sized Businesses and Individual Creators.
 Organizations of all sizes utilize creative content for a wide range of internal-and external-use communications such as websites, print and digital advertisements, merchandise, brochures, employee communications, newsletters, social media, email marketing campaigns and other presentations.
 These organizations and users vary in size and type of organization and include casual creatives ranging from sole proprietors to social media influencers.

 As the use cases for our creative solutions expand, we believe our customers are seeking alternative means to consume our offerings.
-As a result, we have seen strong growth in customers purchasing monthly subscription products, including our suite of multi-asset subscriptions, launched in 2021.
+As a result, we have seen continued demand for our monthly subscription products, including our suite of multi-asset subscriptions, launched in 2021.
 These multi-asset products are credit-based and enable customers to license images, footage and music in a single subscription.
-Our subscriptions provide for either a fixed number of content licenses or credits that may be used to download content during the month.
+Our monthly subscriptions provide for either a fixed number of content licenses or credits that may be used to download content during the period.
 Our subscription-based pricing model makes the creative process easier because customers can download content in our collection for use in their creative process without incremental costs, which provides greater creative freedom and helps improve work product.
 In addition, customers may also purchase licenses through other contractual plans where the customer commits to buy a predetermined quantity of content licenses that may be downloaded over a period of time, generally between one month to one year.
 For users who need less content, individual content licenses may also be purchased on a transactional basis, paid for at the time of download.